jtangney/gke-federated-learning/testing/README.md

 ```

 - The request succeeds!
 You see some HTML content returned by the hello service.
-- As the request originated from the mesh, the tenant service istio-proxy correctly authenticated the request.
+- The network policy in the tenant namespace allows requests from within the namespace.
+As the request originated from the mesh, the tenant service istio-proxy correctly authenticated the request.
 As the request originated from
-within the tenant namespace, the request also passed the autthorization checks.
+within the tenant namespace, the request also passed the authorization checks.

 ## Verify Anthos Service Mesh egress